Learning Routine / Pacing (Classic + Intensive)

 Homework

-The homework in this course is less varied than that of the Genki course.
+The homework in this course is less varied than the Genki course.
 Rather than conjugations or writing projects or kanji repetition, the work done outside of class always consists of:

 Additional Information

-Those that are taking on an intensive workload like this usually have very specific goals that they are working toward (usually JLPT).
-The “four more hours outside of class” that I mentioned in the preface includes the individualized work that we choose for ourselves to reach those goals.
+Those who are taking on an intensive study task like this usually have very specific goals that they are working toward (usually JLPT).
+The “four more hours outside of class” that I mentioned in the preface refers to the individualized work that we choose for ourselves to reach those goals.
 Since the workbook homework takes roughly 1.5-2 hours, we all usually put in another 2 hours of specialized practice.

 This specialized practice may include: